-To address the complex ethical questions arising in the field of biological research, science and medicine, our global Johnson & Johnson Bioethics Committee (JJBC), led by our Chief Medical Officer, serves as an advisory body to our worldwide teams on ethical issues.
-Composed of a diverse group of employees from across the business, JJBC assists in ethics-based decision making in line with the fundamental principles of bioethics, including beneficence, non-maleficence, autonomy and justice, and in accordance with our Ethical Code for the Conduct of Research and Development.
-We also engage with industry and continue to make a strong contribution to the dialogue on current bioethical issues, in particular, clinical trial data transparency and access to investigational medicines.
+Johnson & Johnson is strongly committed to ensuring that our employees have both the resources and training to help them address difficult and complex bioethical questions that may arise during the course of their day-to-day work.
+To address the complex ethical questions arising in the field of biological research, science and medicine, our global Johnson & Johnson Bioethics Committee (JJBC), sponsored by the Chief Medical Officer, serves as an advisory body to our worldwide teams on ethical issues.
+Composed of a diverse group of internal medical experts with training and experience in evaluating bioethical questions, the JJBC is responsible for advocating adherence to bioethical principles, providing an expert forum for teams to obtain guidance on bioethical issues, and for championing our commitment to ethical decision-making across the enterprise.
+JJBC is guided by the fundamental principles of bioethics, including beneficence, non-maleficence, autonomy and justice, and our Ethical Code for the Conduct of Research and Development.